MMPLab/TrackVerse/doc/env.md

 # detectron2 does not work with latest pytorch.
 We use pytorch==1.10 with cuda==11.3.
 conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch
-python -m pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html
+python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'

 # Install detic requirements
 # Default fasttext did not work for us.
 We used fasttext==0.9.1.